AleAviP/almost-infinite-sites-recursions/README.md

 # almost-infinite-sites-recursions
 Joint work with A. Avalos-Pacheco.
-Plublically availiable coppy of python-implementation of almost-inifinite-sites-recursions.
+Plublically availiable copy of python-implementation of almost-inifinite-sites-recursions.

 To generate likelihood curves, install required external libraries (numpy, matplotlib), and run